JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/JSopX/Master/DesignPatterns/JSopxNovaBarnDoorProtocolDesignPatterns.md

 ## **Step 3.
 Security & Identity**

 Security, Identity, Authentication and Authorization are the #1 Design Patterns all Projects and Phases must implement before final releases of all code.
 These rules, however, are relaxed while brainstorming code ideas, throwing first draft code together, etc. (much like documentation).
 Moreover, some phases will put more focus in these areas than others.
 Still, we should show consist care and progress in these areas indefinitely.
 The more we do, the more the final mature standards are all but finished by release.

+1. Based on the code or documentation we are evaluating, we must check for each vulnerability listed below.
+2. If issue is found, we need to create samples showing step-by-step instructions on how to replicate and/or exploit the issue in the code.
+3. Then, we need to be sure we create sample showing step-by-step instructions on how to fix the vulnerability.

 **The following Design Patterns and Best Practices target Asp.NET Core (v 9.0) & Visual Studio 2022 (v 17.12.3), due to the crucial role they play in all applications, as well as the wide support they have out-of-the-box.**